imakris/mexce/README.md

 ## Performance

 Apparently, mexce is quite fast.
-Here is how it compares in the math-parser-benchmark-project [math-parser-benchmark-project](https://github.com/ArashPartow/math-parser-benchmark-project) on an AMD Zen2:
+Here is how it compares in the [math-parser-benchmark-project](https://github.com/ArashPartow/math-parser-benchmark-project) on an AMD Zen2:

 Scores:
 | #   | Parser               |  Type        |   Points  |Score  |Failures